TechGrounds-Cloud8/cloud8-Killian97/project/projectv1_0/README.md

     npm install -g aws-cdk
     ```

-    2. Check if the installation was succesfull with the command:
+    2. Check if the installation was succesful with the command:
     ```
     cdk --version
     ```
 - [Setup your CDK (if you dont know how, follow the NEW PROJECT part of this workshop)](https://cdkworkshop.com/30-python/20-create-project.html)

-# Editting the Files for your use
+# Editing the Files for your use
 1. In the AWS console create a keypair and name it webmin_key_pair like in the picture below.
 (Remember where you store the key pair.)
 ![Keypair creation](../overview/Images/create_keypair.png)
-2. In the top of the stack.py file edit the my_ip variable, this will allow on your PC to connect to the admin server.
+2. In the top of the stack.py file edit the my_ip variable, this will allow your PC to connect to the admin server.
 3. Re deploy the project with: CDK deploy